discindo/discindo-org/content/post/2023-12-28-deploying-plumber-api-to-aws-elastic-container-service/index.en.md

 like treatments, to better understand parasite loads and fish biomass.
 This needed to be tested before making it public.

-Getting to the point where even one can thing about AWS was no simple task though.
+Getting to the point where even one can think about AWS was no simple task, though.
 One thing that almost always stands out when seeing `R` code in the wild is that a lot of things still work in a non-reproducible way.
 Often with `source`-ing scripts with hard-coded paths, and setting working directory